 How much of South Korea do you know?

-Majority of such encounters are scripted.
+The majority of such encounters are scripted.
 There are so many talented trainees out there who get lost in a sea of other equally talented teenagers because they were just not good enough, or their concepts were not unique enough.
-Not every single one of the “oppars” out there looks like the ones whom you have saved as your wallpaper.
-In fact, the reason why they become celebrities in the first place is because of their attractive, above average outer appearance which will capture the attention of people which helps promote themselves as a person.
+Not every single one of the “oppas” out there looks like the ones whom you have saved as your wallpaper.
+In fact, the reason why they become celebrities in the first place is because of their attractive, above-average outer appearance which will capture the attention of people which helps promote themselves as a person.

 What goes down behind the screens